(1) A claim for benefits becomes inactive if, for any two consecutive weeks within the benefit year, any of the following occur in any combination:

 (ii) reports hours of work equal to or greater than 40;

-(iii) reports hours of work equal to or greater than the claimant's established customary hours; or
+(iii) reports hours of work equal to or greater than the claimant's established hours typically worked; or

 (iv) reports earnings equal to or greater than twice the claimant's weekly benefit amount.